 - can deliver an above-average revenue growth;

 - want to invest in your partnership;

 - will co-create value in ways that neither of you could do alone.

 Like Portrait Software, a small client of mine acquired by Pitney Bowes, a global technology company.
 Portrait Software became a key account, and within 18 months, that partnership led to winning the larger Pitney Bowes business.

-We’re not just searching for your biggest, but your best customers who’ll generate long term revenue growth and strategic partnerships.
+Which is why key account management is so important.
+Because you're not just searching for your biggest, but your best customers, who'll generate long-term revenue growth and strategic partnerships.

 So let's find them.

 How to identify key accounts

 You'll select your key accounts with 15 criteria which are grouped into three categories: Growth, Harmony and Value Creation.